Ralph Fitch: Career Travelling

+On the 5th November 1583, they came upon the city of Diu, the strongest town belonging to Portugal in this area, while being transported as prisoners to Goa.
+On their transportation as captives, Fitch and his companions also passed through the cities and towns of Daman, Basaim, Tana, and the trading hub of Chaul, which they arrived at on November 10.
+They then ultimately arrived at their destination of Portuguese Goa and continued their imprisoned on November 29, 1583.
+While in Goa, Fitch wrote a description of the Hindu people and customs, including cow worship and the practice of sati in a letter he sent back to London.

-Through the sureties procured by two Jesuits (one being Thomas Stevens, formerly of New College, Oxford, the first Englishman known to have reached India by the Cape route in 1579), Fitch and his friends regained their liberty.
+Through the sureties procured by two Jesuits (one being Thomas Stevens, formerly of New College, Oxford, the first Englishman known to have reached India by the Cape route in 1579), Fitch and his comrades regained their liberty on the 22nd of December 1583.

 Story chose to join the Jesuits, and the others managed to escape from Goa (April 1584).
-They travelled through the heart of India to the court of the Great Mogul Akbar, then probably at Agra.
+They travelled through the heart of India and arrived in Fatehpur Sīkrito, close to Agra, in north-central India, where the court of the Great Mogul Akbar resided.
 The jeweller Leedes obtained a remunerative post with Akbar while Fitch continued his journey of exploration.
 Fitch did the first leg of that journey, from Agra to Allahabad, by joining a convoy "of one hundred and fourscore boates laden with Salt, Opium, Hinge (asafoetida), Lead, Carpets and diverse other commodities" going "downe the river jumna (Yamuna)".
 He reached Allahabad sometime in November 1585, when work on Akbar's great Fort at Allahabad was nearing completion.
 In September 1585, Newberry decided to begin his return journey overland via Lahore.
 He disappeared, presumably being robbed and murdered, in the Punjab.

-Fitch went on, descending the Jumna and the Ganges, to visit Allahabad, Benares, Patna, Kuch Behar, Hughli, Chittagong, etc. (1585–1586).
-His appreciating words about the Indian muslin.
+Fitch went on, descending the Jumna and the Ganges.
+He explored Allahabad, Benares, Patna, Bengala, Kuch Behar, Hughli, Chittagong, Bacola, and Serrepore (1585–1586).
+Along this route, Fitch’s travels took him to the base of the Himalaya Mountain range, where he was possibly exposed to Tibetan trading practices.
+Learning of these trading practices would have interested Fitch, as he came from an economic background, and later in life would be involved with the East India Trading Company.

+His appreciating words about the Indian muslin: